-How does development actually happen?
-Why are some nations able to make the dual transition–the Great Leap–from poor and weak to wealthy and modern?
+How does development actually occur?
+Why are some nations able to make the Great Leap–a radical economic and institutional transition–from poverty and backwardness to wealth and modernity?
 What shapes the ability of governments and societies to adapt at various stages of development?

-- how markets emerge in the absence of good governance and state capacity;
+- how markets first emerge in the absence of good governance and state capacity, and then subsequently evolve;

-- the underlying conditions that enable effective adaptation;
+- the design of institutions that enable effective adaptation;

-- the interactive relationship between corruption and economic prosperity.
+- the interactive relationship between corruption and growth.

 My work has received awards and support from various institutions.
-I received two Early Career Fellowships from the Andrew Mellon Foundation/American Council of Learned Societies (ACLS).
-The UM Department of Political Science awarded me the Eldersveld Prize for outstanding research contributions.
-I won the Next Horizons Essay Contest on “The Future of Development Assistance,” sponsored by the Bill and Melinda Gates Foundation.
-My essay on promoting localized solutions among aid agencies draws on ideas from my book.
+I received two Early Career Fellowships from the Andrew Mellon Foundation/American Council of Learned Societies (ACLS), the Eldersveld Prize for outstanding research contributions from the University of Michigan, as well as recent grants from the Smith Richardson Foundation and IBM Center for the Business of Government.
+I am also winner of a global essay competition on “The Future of Development Assistance,” sponsored by the Bill and Melinda Gates Foundation.

 A native of Singapore, I attended Colorado College and received my PhD from Stanford University.
 Prior to joining Michigan, I was on the faculty of Columbia University SIPA, where I taught political and economic development.